-Software development often encourages code reuse and collaborative development practices, which makes the concept of academic integrity difficult to formalize in computing [35].
-Nevertheless, individual work is still commonplace in computing courses, and it is an expectation for students working on individual projects to produce their own code rather than copying code written by someone else.
+Academic integrity.
+Software development often encourages code reuse and collaborative development practices, which makes the concept of academic integrity difficult to formalize in computing.35 Nevertheless, individual work is still commonplace in computing courses, and it is an expectation for students working on individual projects to produce their own code rather than copy code written by someone else.
 This is often verified through the use of traditional plagiarism tools.
-However, recent work has shown that common plagiarism detection tools are often ineffective against AI-generated solutions [3].
-This raises significant concerns for educators monitoring academic integrity in formal assessments.
+However, recent work has shown that common plagiarism detection tools are often ineffective against AI-generated solutions.3 This raises significant concerns for educators monitoring academic integrity in formal assessments.

-2.2.1 Academic misconduct.
-Although academic misconduct has been discussed in the computing education community for quite some time [35], the advent of LLMs provides a new and difficult set of challenges.
+Academic misconduct.
+Although academic misconduct has been discussed in the computing education community for quite some time,35 the advent of LLMs provides a new and difficult set of challenges.
 The first is categorizing exactly what type of academic misconduct, if any, its usage falls into.
-A recent working group report on LLMs in computing education considered ethics and examined it in the context of the ACM Code of Ethics and recent university AI usage policies [29].
-They discussed plagiarism, collusion, contract cheating, falsification, and the use of unauthorized resources.
-Although many university policies have placed AI usage into the category of plagiarism, Prather et al. disagree [29].
-Plagiarism steals content from a person with agency, which AI resources as next-token-generators do not have.
+A recent working-group report on LLMs in computing education considered ethics and examined it in the context of the ACM Code of Ethics and recent university AI usage policies.29 They discussed plagiarism, collusion, contract cheating, falsification, and the use of unauthorized resources.
+Though many university policies have placed AI usage into the category of plagiarism, Prather et al. disagree.29 Plagiarism involves stealing content from a person with agency, which LLMs as next-token generators clearly do not have.
 If generative AI tools are seen as productivity tools (such as IDE code-completion or calculators for mathematical problems) that are used professionally, then it makes sense to decide if the use of such tools is appropriate for a given context and communicate the decision to students.
-If students persist in using the tools when they are restricted, then they would be engaging in academic misconduct because they used an unauthorized resource and not because of some intrinsic characteristic of the tool itself.
+If students persist in using the tools when they are restricted, then they would be engaging in academic misconduct because they used an unauthorized resource, not because of some intrinsic characteristic of the tool itself.
 Instructors should, therefore, be extremely clear about when and how generative AI tools are allowed to be used on their assessments.
-The working group report includes a guide for students (Appendix D) that could easily be adapted by faculty into a helpful handout or added to a course syllabus.
+The working-group report includes a guide for students that could easily be adapted by faculty into a helpful handout or added to a course syllabus.

-A recent interview study with computing educators has revealed that initial reactions are divided - from banning all use of generative AI to an acceptance that resistance is, ultimately, futile [17].
-Restricting the use of generative AI tools is likely (at least in the short term) to shift practice towards increased use of secure testing environments [43], and a greater focus on the development and assessment of process skills [16].
+A recent interview study with computing educators has revealed that initial reactions are divided-from banning all use of generative AI to an acceptance that resistance is, ultimately, futile.17 Restricting the use of generative AI tools is likely (at least in the short term) to shift practice toward increased use of secure testing environments43 and a greater focus on the development and assessment of process skills.16

-2.2.2 Code reuse and licensing.
-Potential licensing issues arise when content is produced using code generation models, even when the model data is publicly-available [21].
-Many different licenses apply to much of the publicly-available code used to train LLMs, and typically these licenses require authors to credit the code they used, even when the code is open-source.
+Code reuse and licensing.
+Potential licensing issues arise when content is produced using code-generation models, even when model data is publicly available.21 Many different licenses apply to much of the publicly available code used to train LLMs, and typically these licenses require those who reuse to credit the code they used, even when the code is open source.
 When a developer generates code using an AI model, they may end up using code that requires license compliance without being aware of it.
-Such issues are already being worked out in court.
-This is clearly an issue that extends beyond educational use of software, but as educators it is our role to inform students of their professional responsibilities when reusing code.
+Such issues are already before the courts.1 This is clearly an issue that extends beyond educational use of software, but as educators it is our role to inform students of their professional responsibilities when reusing code.